Methylphenidate (By mouth)

-- Chewable tablet: Drink at least 8 ounces of water or other liquid when you chew the tablet.
+- Chewable tablet: Drink at least 8 ounces of water or other liquid when you take the tablet.

-- Immediate-release tablet: Take the tablet 30 to 45 minutes before meals.
+- Chewable tablet, immediate-release tablet, or oral liquid: Take the medicine 30 to 45 minutes before meals.
 Take the last dose of the day before 6 PM if you have problems falling asleep.

 - Extended-release capsule: Take your medicine in the morning before breakfast.
 Swallow it whole with water or other liquid.
-If you cannot swallow the capsule whole, carefully open it and sprinkle the medicine on a tablespoonful of applesauce.
-Swallow this mixture right away and drink some water.
-Do not save the mixture for a later time.
+If you cannot swallow the capsule whole, you may open it and mix the medicine with a tablespoonful of applesauce.
+Swallow this mixture right away then drink some water.

 - Extended-release suspension: Take the medicine in the morning.
-Shake the bottle well for at least 10 seconds just before you measure each dose.
-Use the dispenser that comes with this medicine to measure the dose.
+Shake the bottle well for at least 10 seconds before you measure each dose.
+Measure the dose with the dispenser that comes with the medicine.